akashacms/epub-guide/documents/1-introduction.html.md

 In other words, AkashaEPUB targets EPUB3 but not all EPUB devices can consume EPUB3.

-Crafting books in this era means knowing HTML5, CSS, JavaScript and XML -- all common tools of the current technology trade -- in the way specified by the EPUB3 standard.
+Crafting books in this era means knowing HTML5, CSS, JavaScript and XML -- all common tools of the current technology trade -- using them the way specified by the EPUB3 standard.

 The future for electronic books is exciting as the device and software makers move forward with implementing the promise of books crafted from modern web technologies.